tralph3/Steam-Metadata-Editor/README.md

 ### Modifying data

 If you try to just change the data to whatever you want, you'll realize that Steam will reject it and revert changes back.
 Why?
 The key lies in the `checksum` and `size` tags in the header.
 Both of these relate to the data directly, and must be updated for Steam to not reject the new data.

+**NOTE:** Valve has since modified the header and incldued an extra checksum that is calculated with the byte data of the app you're modifying.
+Simply send the bytes through SHA-1, and you should get a valid checksum.

 The `size` tag is pretty self explanatory, it's a 32-bit integer detailing how many bytes of data this application contains, counting from the very next section (`state`) to the very last `0x08` byte.